ryanries/PassFiltEx/README.md

 Debugging:

+- The RELEASE build of the password filter uses only ETW event logging.
+The DEBUG build logs to ETW, stdout console and also DebugOut.
+  (You can use Sysinternal's DbgView to view DebugOut messages.)
+  WARNING: Debug builds print the passwords out into the logging, which is a security risk.
+Release builds do not print passwords.

 - The password filter utilizes Event Tracing for Windows (ETW).
 ETW is fast, lightweight, and there is no concern over managing text-based log files which are slow and consume disk space.